citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

     "digimonbroke.png=Where are you little monster?"
     "digimonfix.png=Oh, here!" >}}

 Next, let's talk about Disney.
 Not the company, but a pretty obscure game they made for the Nintendo 3DS called Disney Art Academy, where you get to draw Mickey Mouse and his friends using the touchscreen and stylus.
-Given the nature of the mechanics of the game, where the use of the touchscreen and stylus is centralized, not many people choose to emulate this title.
+Given that the core gameplay mechanics require use of the touchscreen and stylus, not many people choose to emulate this title.
 So we were surprised when a bug report came in, stating that the game had become completely broken after the first refactor.

 {{< figure src="disneybroke.png"
     title="This will haunt our dreams..." >}}